Simon Troman – founder / managing director / principal consultant

 Anna is an ecologist, with expertise in the use of genetic methods to address applied questions.
 More broadly, she is motivated by a desire to improve the way society manages ecosystems, wildlife, and our interactions with them.

-Anna has a PhD in Applied Science and over 10 years postdoctoral experience working with the university, government and natural resource management sectors.
+Anna has a PhD in Applied Science and over 10 years postdoctoral experience working within the university, government, and natural resource management sectors.
 She has extensive experience managing collaborative projects and stakeholder relationships, and is an accomplished science communicator.
-Anna has field experience in the UK, southern Africa and across Australia.
+Anna has fieldwork experience in the UK, southern Africa, and across Australia.

 Cat lives in the NSW Snowy Mountains and has extensive knowledge of local wildlife, habitats and vegetation.
 She is passionate about the area, spending many hours traversing the alpine wilderness, and is integrated in the community, volunteering with the Rural Fire Service, the local SES group and with NSW National Parks and Wildlife Service.
 Previously, Cat worked in hospitality recruitment, maintaining a large portfolio of high end clients in the Melbourne area and coordinating large events, but returned to university to study her passion of environmental management and wildlife.
 She completed a Bachelor of Environmental Science, with Honours, in 2011 and has since worked a number of environmental monitoring projects in Victoria and NSW.